 We are not able to see any patient who is currently covered under any government sponsored program (i.e. Medicare, Medicaid, Tri-Care) at this time due to state and national regulations for cash based services.

-We do not currently see anyone with persistent severe mental health conditions or diagnoses such as schizophrenia, bipolar 1, psychosis, or anorexia nervosa.
-We do not treat substance use disorder (including alcohol use disorder) or offer evaluations for court or legal proceedings.
+In order to ensure appropriate tele-health care, we do not currently see anyone with persistent severe mental health conditions or diagnoses such as schizophrenia, bipolar 1, psychosis, complex trauma, self-harm or anorexia nervosa (list not exhaustive).
+We do not treat substance or alcohol use disorder or offer evaluations for court or legal proceedings.
+We suggest in-person care for those with symptoms we feel are beyond the scope of our practice.
+We do not provide crisis care.

 By using our services you acknowledge the following: I understand that Clarity Health (CH) is considered adjunct, consultative care and is not considered to be a provider of my primary, acute or urgent care at any time.
 I acknowledge the need to obtain and maintain a relationship with a primary care provider of my choice to provide advice and treat any acute, chronic or urgent medical needs that are unable to be addressed in a consultative telemedicine/virtual practice environment by Clarity Health.